Aag Hi Aag: Plot

-Army Officer Bahadur Singh (Dharmendra) is recalled to duty and on the very day his wife Ganga (Moushumi Chatterjee) gives birth to son Vijay.
-While back on duty, Bahadur Singh's village is attacked by bandits, his sister is raped and killed.
-He goes to police to file a complaint, instead of, is shunned by the police, especially, the corrupt Police Inspector Kundan Singh (Gulshan Grover).
-Enraged, Bahadur Singh takes the law in his hands, joins a gang of bandits lead by Daulat Singh (Danny Denzongpa) and changes his name to Sher Singh.
+Army Officer Bahadur Singh is recalled to duty and on the very day his wife Ganga gives birth to their son, Vijay.
+While back on duty, Bahadur Singh's village is attacked by bandits and his sister is raped and killed.
+He goes to the police to file a complaint and instead is shunned by the police, especially, the corrupt Police Inspector Kundan Singh.
+Enraged, Bahadur Singh takes the law in his hands, joins a gang of bandits led by Daulat Singh and changes his name to Sher Singh.

 One day, Sher Singh is shot by police in a village.
-Then Dr. Raghuveer Singh (Vinod Mehra) comes to treat him, but Sher Singh thinks that Raghuveer Singh is a policeman and kills him.
+Then Dr. Raghuveer Singh comes to treat him, but Sher Singh thinks that Raghuveer Singh is a policeman and kills him.
 When he realises his mistake, he repents and surrenders to police.
-Years pass by and Sher Singh's son Vijay (Chunky Pandey) grows up and falls in love with Aarti (Neelam).
+Years pass by and Sher Singh's son Vijay grows up and falls in love with Aarti.
 Aarti is the daughter of Chaudhary, none other than Daulat Singh.
-On the other side, Suraj Singh (Shatrughan Sinha), the son of Raghuveer Singh, becomes ACP.
+On the other side, Suraj Singh, the son of Raghuveer Singh, becomes ACP.
 Suraj has only one mission; find Sher Singh and kill him to take revenge of his father's murder.
 This gives more twists and turns in the story which leads to a dead end with many people to repent.